INA-DLWeb/FacetRedux/README.md

 [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [6] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*] [*]
 ```

-As a result, the Mapper's output has the same *key suffixes* and *values* as in the previous approach, but they are 64 times more output records, with **key prefixes** for each record similar to this:
+As a result, the Mapper's output has the same *key suffixes* and *values* as in the previous approach, but there are 64 times more output records because of the different combinations of **key prefixes** generated for each record:
 ```javascript
 {status:'ok', month:'2013-10', siteId:'foo', type:'IMAGE', sizeCategory:'10k-150k', tld:'com', depth:'1'}
 {status:'ok', month:'*'      , siteId:'foo', type:'IMAGE', sizeCategory:'10k-150k', tld:'com', depth:'1'}